TheLord45/tpanel/documentation/build_android.md

 create an APK file with the architecture the emulator supports.

 ### QtCreator settings for Qt 6.5.3

-**TPanel** was compiled and tested with Qt v6.5.3.
-Any other version may or may not work.
-If you use another version it is very likely that you need different settings!

 The following table shows the settings I used to create an APK file: